 My family is a little hesitant to eat Brussels sprouts, but add some bacon, and they will dig right in!
 Is your family picky like this?
 I would love to hear how you convince your family that Brussels sprouts can be delicious!

 If you are looking for more delicious gluten free side dish recipes, I certainly have quite a few for you to try!
+If you prefer your Brussels sprouts raw, try them in this delicious shaved Brussels sprout salad.

 This roasted Brussels sprout with bacon recipe is a lazy recipe.
 Over the holidays, when cooking a lot of different foods at once, it is hard to find oven and stove space.